veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

   How to set up certificate based authentication.
 ---

-> This guide requires an Anka Enterprise (or higher) license.
+> **This guide requires an Anka Enterprise (or higher) license**

-> You must have at least one node with a Enterprise or higher license joined to the Controller for these features to work.

-For this tutorial you will need:
+## Requirements

 1. A Root CA certificate.
 For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.
 Usually provided by your organization or where you obtain your certificate signing.
-We will refer to this as **anka-ca-crt.pem** and **anka-ca-key.pem**.
+We will refer to this as **anka-ca-crt.pem** and **anka-ca-key.pem** throughout the guide.
 2. A certificate (signed with the Root CA) for the Anka Build Cloud Controller & Registry.
 3. Certificates (signed with the Root CA) for your Anka Build Nodes so they can connect/authenticate with the Anka Build Cloud Controller & Registry.

-The guide will show you how to generate self-signed versions of these.
-If you already have certificates, you can skip the generation steps/commands.
+> **The guide will show you how to generate self-signed versions of these.
+If you already have certificates, you can skip the commands.**

-> If you're using a signed certificate for the controller dashboard, but self-signed certificates for your nodes and CI tools, you'll need to specify the `--cacert` for `ankacluster join` and `anka registry add` commands and point it to the signed CA certificate.
-You'll usually see `SSLError: ("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)` if the wrong CA is being used.
+---

-## Obtain a self-signed Root CA certificate
+## 1. Create a self-signed Root CA certificate

 If you don’t have a, you can create it with openssl and add it to your keychain: